TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

    sudo chmod +x /usr/local/bin/pullio
 ```

-For Pullio you will need to create in your task scheduler a "triggered task" that runs for example at 4am at night with root privileges.
+For Pullio to work, you will need to create in your Task Scheduler a "triggered task" that runs for example at 4am at night with root privileges.

-Add the following 2 lines to your triggered task
+Add the following line to your triggered task

 ```bash
    /usr/local/bin/pullio > /volume1/docker/appdata/pullio/pullio.log 2>&1